The Singapore Law Reports is Singapore's official law report series. It is available on LawNet 1965 - to current

 Other report series on LawNet include:

-The Supreme Court website (open access) includes:
+The Supreme Court website includes:

 Singapore Law Watch - from the Singapore Academy of Law (open access) includes unreported decisions from: